Treatment of Pelvic Floor Disorders

 - An artificial sphincter, an implanted device that keeps the urethra closed until men are able to urinate

 - Sacral nerve modulation, also called sacral nerve stimulation, which uses a small, implanted device to send electrical pulses to the sacral nerves that control bladder and urinary muscles.
-These electrical pulses help reduce urinary incontinence and control overactive bladder.
+These electrical pulses help reduce urinary incontinence and control overactive bladder, as well as fecal incontinence.